toramameseven/vbe-client-mini/README.md

 ## Known problems

+* If the encoding of your vba modules is not convertible to utf8, do not save the modules on utf8.
 * At cjk language area, vbs message not work good beside Japanese.
-Please customize your encode.
+Please customize your encoding.
 * Sometimes, Excel remain on background.
 You should kill the process on a task manager.
 * When you export modules, vbecm asks "Do you want to export" or etc. in notification window.
   Unless you click Yes or No, you can not select next command.